Camshaft Position Sensor

 P0349 Camshaft Position Sensor A Circuit Intermittent (Bank 2)

 The difficulty of replacing a CMP sensor will vary with the design of your engine and the location of the sensor.
-Removing and installing the sensor itself will not prove too difficult.
-You may have to remove other parts, such as air intake components or the timing cover, to access the sensor.
-This, of course, makes the job more labor intensive.
+Removing and installing the sensor itself will not prove too difficult—it usually just requires the removal of a bolt or two.
+You may have to remove other parts, such as air intake components, serpentine belt, exhuast manifold, timing cover, etc. to access the sensor.
+This, of course, makes the job more labor intensive, so it's important to find the location of your sensor to determine how time consuming and difficult the job may be.